Common Name: nepeta

 No serious insect or disease problems.

-Rock gardens, border fronts, herb gardens or naturalized plantings.
-Also a good edging plant or small-scale ground cover.
+Rock gardens, border fronts, cottage gardens or herb gardens.
+Also a good plant for edging or small scale ground cover.
+Good for dry areas.
+Containers.